Pentax K-3 II vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the K-3 II does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-3 II (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-3 II and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the K-3 II and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the K-3 II was followed by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.
+Further information on the features and operation of the K-3 II and A7 II can be found, respectively, in the Pentax K-3 II Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Pentax K-3 II and the Sony A7 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.